-The aim of the Social Entrepreneurship & Inclusion Chair is to promote social and solidarity economy businesses through research and teaching activities as well as concrete actions at the local level.
+The aim of the Business Entrepreneurship for Sustainable Transformation Chair is to promote social and solidarity economy businesses through research and teaching activities as well as concrete actions at the local level.
 The Chair also seeks to support people furthest from the labour market to contribute to a more inclusive economy.

 Dr Walid Nakara